Pesticide Contamination In Drinking Water: What You Need To KnowRSS

 How Do I Find Out If My Drinking Water Is Contaminated With Pesticides?

-If you are concerned about pesticide contaminants in your drinking water and are served by a public water system, your local water supplier is required to issue a Consumer Confidence Report that lists contaminant levels in the water supply.
+If you are concerned about the effects of pesticides in your drinking water and are served by a public water system, your local water supplier is required to issue a Consumer Confidence Report that lists contaminant levels in the water supply.
 If you have a private well, a laboratory can test your drinking water.

 Although the EPA regulates many pesticides as drinking water contaminants, there are many that are not.
 Additionally, levels of pesticide contamination can vary widely depending on the agricultural season and pesticides can be used in water systems to control pests like mosquitos.